An email made my career.

 Follow these simple guidelines to make your emails.
 For this example, let’s assume you are emailing someone you want to meet.

-- Add value when emailing.
-Share how that person’s teachings/content/work has helped you progress.
+Add value when emailing.
+Share how that person’s teachings/content/work has helped you make progress.

 There are many articles on email etiquette and do’s and don’ts.
 I did not follow any of them; I just followed my heart.
 And I encourage you too to do the same.